Tracking and Mapping in Medical Computer Vision: A Review: Algorithms

 \subsubsection{Shape-from-Template (SfT)}

-In Shape-from-Template (SfT), we first calculate a template of the scene (or design a predetermined canonical one, e.g., a sheet or tube), and then in the following frames we align the template to match the current frame. \citet{maltiTemplatebasedConformalShapefrommotionandshading2012} construct a template using rigid SfM and then combine Deformable Shape from motion (DSfM) with Shape from Shading (estimating shape using a lighting model).
+In Shape-from-Template (SfT), we first calculate a template of the scene or design a predetermined canonical one, e.g., a sheet or tube.
+Then, in the following frames we align the template to match the current frame. \citet{maltiTemplatebasedConformalShapefrommotionandshading2012} construct a template using rigid SfM and then combine Deformable Shape from Motion (DSfM) with SfS.
 Their template is initialized using video from a rigid scene.
-Then, they calculate the albedo of this template by using a Lambertian model of a BRDF (bidirectional reflectance distribution function, which models how a surface emits incoming light).
+Then, they calculate the albedo of this template by using a Lambertian model as their bidirectional reflectance distribution function (BRDF).
+A BRDF model captures how a surface emits incoming light at varying angles.
 To initialize a coarse reconstruction of their shape at a certain time they match sparse points between the template and the current image.
 They perform the coarse matching step using SIFT correspondences.
-Then, with the calculated albedo, they can then refine the coarsely aligned shape by matching lighting effects given their lighting model and using SfS.

-\citet{maltiCombiningConformalDeformation2014} extend this work and use a more realistic lighting model than a Lambertian one.
-They select a Cook-Torrance model with a Beckmann distribution rather than Lambertian shading for the SfS refinement step and show that this performs better than modelling using Lambertian or Oren-Nayar distributions.
+Then, with the calculated albedo, they can refine the coarsely aligned shape by matching lighting effects to their lighting model and using SfS. \citet{maltiCombiningConformalDeformation2014} extend this work and use a more realistic lighting model than a Lambertian one.
+They select a Cook-Torrance model with a Beckmann distribution rather than Lambertian shading for the SfS refinement step.
+They show that this performs better than modelling using Lambertian or Oren-Nayar distributions.